ravendb/docs/Documentation/5.0/Raven.Documentation.Pages/server/kb/document-identifier-generation.markdown

 ### ID Structure

-The document ID is usually composed of the collection name as prefix, a slash (`/`), and the unique ID portion.
-E.g.: `Users/1-A`
+The document ID is typiclly composed of the collection name as prefix, a slash (`/`), and the unique ID portion (including a node tag, e.g. `A`, indicating which server node the document resides on).
+E.g.: `users/1-A`

 Note that this behavior is **not** mandatory: